 10. Fun local activity for tourists to try:

-12. Do you have any names of local recipes you would recommend cooking up?
+12. Local recipes you would recommend cooking up:

 Anzac biscuits, Lamingtons, and Pavlova!